foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 ## Crosstool-NG configuration: manual tuning

-If pre-defined "sample" doesn't meet one's requirements it's possible to either fine-tune some existing sample or start over from scratch and make all the settings manually.
+If pre-defined "sample" doesn't meet one's requirements, it's possible to either fine-tune some existing sample or start over from scratch and make all the settings manually.
 For that just say `./ct-ng menuconfig` and use [menuconfig](https://en.wikipedia.org/wiki/Menuconfig) interface in the same way as it's done in many other projects like the Linux kernel, uClibc, Buildroot and many others.

-> :warning: To start configuration from scratch make sure `.config` file doesn't exist in the Crosstool's root directory or say `./ct-ng distclean`.
+> :warning: To start configuration from scratch, make sure `.config` file doesn't exist in the Crosstool's root directory or say `./ct-ng distclean`.

 The most interesting options for toolchain users might be:

 * Selection of the default target CPU model.
 To change it go to `Target options -> Emit assembly for CPU` and specify one of the possible values for GCC's `-mcpu` option, see <https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain/wiki/Understanding-GCC-mcpu-option> for the reference.
 * Selection of ARC64 processors.
 For that go to  `Target options -> Bitness` and select `64-bit`.
 * `CFLAGS` to be used for compilation of libraries for the target.
-Those might be set in  `Target options -> Targte CFLAGS`.
+Those might be set in  `Target options -> Target CFLAGS`.

 ## Building a toolchain with Crosstool-NG

 All the information above was on how to get Crosstool-NG prepared for operation and how to get it configured to perform a toolchain build with needed settings.
-And now when all the preparations are done it's required only to start build process with:
+And now, when all the preparations are done, it's required only to start build process with:

 ```shell
 ./ct-ng build